 Marketing mix of Isuzu

 The commercial market of Isuzu has spread globally with its major focus on the construction of diesel-powered buses and trucks and therefore it has become one of the major manufacturers of heavy-duty and medium trucks.

-More than 20 million diesel engines belonging to brand Isuzu are in usage in the world market.
+More than 20 million diesel engines belonging to the brand Isuzu are in use in the world market.
 Companies like Renault-Nissan Alliance and Ford Motor Company have been its clients for diesel engines for a long time.
 Some important products from its portfolio are as follows-

 - SUVs and passenger vehicles like D-Max Pick-up Truck, the second generation Isuzu D-Max and Isuzu Mu-X